rweigel/phys260/Electric_Potential/Electric_Potential.md

 $$\bfvec{E} = {\bfvec{F}}/{q_o}$$

-A change in electric potential is the change in electric potential energy of a positive test charge divided by the magnitude of the test charge's charge:
+A change in electric potential is the change in electric potential energy due to the change in position of the test charge divided by the magnitude of the test charge's charge:

 $$\Delta V = {\Delta U}/{q_o}$$